By Steve Hodges, M.D.

-Twice this week in advice columns published in major media outlets, parenting experts have attributed children’s toileting troubles — poop accidents and too-frequent peeing — to psychological issues, such as stress, anxiety, and “heartache.”
+Parenting advice columnists frequently attribute children’s toileting troubles — bedwetting, daytime accidents, incessant peeing — to psychological issues, such as stress, anxiety, and “heartache.”

-In response to a woman’s concern about her grandson, a parenting coach wrote:
+For example, in response to a woman’s concern about her grandson's poop accidents, a parenting coach wrote:

 Four-year-old children have few communication tools available to them to express all of their big emotions.
 These emotions come spilling out in all kinds of inconvenient ways, and one of those is through defecating in inconvenient places at inconvenient times.